What is Interlibrary Loan?

-Can I order a book from the 4 colleges through interlibrary loan?
+Can I order a book from Smith, Amherst, Hampshire, or Mount Holyoke colleges through interlibrary loan?

-Can I order articles from journals held in the 4 Colleges?
+Can I order articles from journals or chapters from books held by UMass or in the Four Colleges?

 Yes.
-If the journal you need is not held here, we can get a copy of the article you need through ILL.
-If you are in a hurry, however, we recommend that you go to that library yourself.
-ILL from the 4 Colleges can take a week.
+We can get a copy of the article you need through ILL.
+If you are in a hurry, we recommend that you go to that library yourself.

 The book I need does not circulate in this library.
 Can I borrow this through interlibrary loan?

-No. We will not request items that are owned and available in some manner here.
-However, you can order this book through the 4 College catalog if it is available at one of those libraries.
+No. We will not request items that are owned and available in some manner here (such as items on Reserve for a class).
+However, you can order this book through the Five College Library Catalog if it is available at one of those libraries.

-The time it takes for material to arrive can range from a couple of days to several weeks.
-The material format, availabilty of the material, the location of the lending library and time of year are all factors in how quickly an item will be received.
+The time it takes for material to arrive can range from a few hours (such as for a widely held article with a good citation) to several weeks (for a more obscure article or physical loan).
+The material format, availability of the material, the location of the lending library and time of year are all factors in how quickly an item will be received.
+Physical loans are sent to us through the mail, so please allow for shipping times.
 The average time that it takes for material to arrive is less than ten days.

 How much does interlibrary loan cost?